Amsterdam & The Sea by Bike and Boat

 Boats

-The Liza Marleen is a unique vessel that was constructed on the dismantled shell of a seafaring freight logger.
-In the summer she sails in north and south of Holland.
-Read more
+The Floor van Aemstel is a unique vessel that was constructed on the dismantled shell of a seafaring freight logger.
+It is a nostalgic reminder of ferries that sailed to Dutch islands in…

 These barges are former working river vessels, converted specifically for this kind of passenger vacation.
 The barges comply with the strict safety regulations set forth by the Dutch Shipping Inspection Authorities.
 Do not expect a luxury cruise ship.
 The experience of the tour is built around guests being active cyclists.
 The layout of the barge supports a social environment in common spaces.